 - Certification of Translation (Use as needed when any document is translated to English)

-H-1B Petition Packets should be received by UConn’s Office of the General Counsel (OGC) from the hiring department at a minimum of 4 months, and up to 7 months, prior to the anticipated start of H-1B employment.
+H-1B Petition Packet should be submitted via UConn Scholar/Employee Portal by the hiring department at a minimum of 4 months, and up to 7 months, prior to the anticipated start of H-1B employment.

 H-1B Petitions Filed and Approved